Mornington railway line: Closure

 The passenger service was cancelled during World War II, being reinstated between Frankston and Mornington in September 1966.
 There were a number of proposals to end the passenger service in the late 1970s.
 In 1978, people protested against repairs along the line and a replacement bus service was established.
 The diesel-electric railmotor used on the line was replaced with a Walker railmotor RM22 in November that year.
 On 10 December 1978, RM22 left Mornington at 7:20pm and returned to Melbourne.
 However, the transport minister acceded to local demand, and a rail service, using RM55, was reinstated on 9 April 1979, running the passenger service for more than two years.

 On 29 February 1979, a special race train was introduced, hauled by T388.
 That was to be the last special train allowed to operate along the line by VicRail.
 300 protesters prevented the train from departing, forcing it to remain in Mornington until the following afternoon.

 In the wake of the Lonie Report in 1981, VicRail prepared to abandon many passenger services and close many stations, including the Mornington line.
 The last summer Sunday service to Mornington ran on 19 April 1981.
 On 16 March, the Association of Railway Enthusiasts (ARE) ran a steam tour to Mornington and Stony Point, hauled by K190, which was the last steam train to travel to the original Mornington railway station terminus.
 On 20 May, RM55 ran the last rail service to Mornington, driven by Brian Higgins.
 The train departed from Mornington at 1:23 pm that day, but suffered engine problems, requiring the use of a replacement bus service.
 RM55 was taken to Melbourne after arriving at Frankston.

 On 6 June 1981, a railway enthusiast group ran a special service from Crib Point to HMAS Cerberus, Mornington and Stony Point, using RM59.
 On 12 June 1981 a Hastings Primary School train ran a return trip from Hastings to Mornington.
 This was the last train to run between Baxter and the original Mornington station site.
 Three days later, the Mornington line was officially declared out of service and a new bus timetable was established.
 The line remained disused until 1989 when the termite infested Mornington station building was abruptly demolished.
 The line between Nepean Highway and Mornington was removed in 1991 and, in 1999, the infrastructure at Mornington station was demolished, with a shopping centre being erected on the site.

-Re-opening
+Restoration

-The rest of the line lay idle until 1984 when the Mornington Railway Preservation Society was formed with the long-term ambition of restoring a tourist railway service along the line.
+The remainder of the line lay idle until 1984 when the Mornington Railway Preservation Society was formed with the long-term ambition of restoring a tourist railway service along the line.
 They restored a Victorian Railways K class steam locomotive and, in 1991, leased the line between Baxter and Nepean Highway.
-In 1997, their rolling stock was transferred to the current base at Moorooduc, with tourist trains operating along the line between Moorooduc and Mornington.
+In 1997, their rolling stock was transferred to the current base at Moorooduc, with tourist trains operating along the line between Moorooduc and a new Mornington station, located south-west of the original Mornington station.